vittorio-corbo/Git_-_Unity_101/README.md

    * [Install Git Desktop](https://desktop.github.com/)
        * This is more beginner-friendly as it provides you with an intuitive interface on how to use Git features if you are not familiar with writing commands manually.
    * [Install Git Bash](https://git-scm.com/downloads) Alternatively you can do this
+     * This is the alternative and harder version of managing version control.
+This is NOT recommended for beginners.
+If you have experience with working from the terminal you can use this.

 3. Install Visual Studio
    REST THIS STUFF IS OTHER SHIZ
    * [Install Git Desktop](https://desktop.github.com/)